Last Updated on: 11th November 2023, 09:36 pm

 For example, when creating a campaign, Google will suggest you leave the Google Search Partners on and sometimes the Display Network on.
 For most advertisers, this means their ads will be spread far and wide across the internet and NOT shown purely in Google Search.
 It will drive up your impressions, drop your Click Through Rate and substantially drop conversion rates.

 Google has also started “auto-creating” the ads for you, taken from your website if you leave this setting on.
 I have seen some very strange examples of ads that it has created, so I’d double-check to prevent any suspensions!
 This feature should always be turned off – as a well-managed account should instead have ads written regularly by a human rather than a bot!

 Google will also opt to control your bidding, which I rarely find to be effective, especially when tracking is not reliable.
-So always ignore the default setting and control the bids manually.
+So always ignore the default setting and control the bids manually, and tell your team members to do so.

 3 – Don’t: Fail to track your results